 Our aim is to develop the potential of all pupils, whatever their abilities or talents.
-We recognise the need to extend and challenge gifted and talented children in the school and so make provision for them in our planning.
+We recognise the need to extend and challenge children in the school and so make provision for them through adaptations in our planning.

 How you can help your child